Datong Shanxi, China Travel Guide

 Shanghai (modern metropolis), Chengdu (panda research base, Sichuan cuisine).

-Plan for diverse cultural and historical encounters.
+Plan for different cultural and historical encounters.

-A multi-city trip can offer varied perspectives on Chinese culture and landscapes.
+A multi-city trip can offer varied perspectives on Chinese culture plus vistas.

 Consider travel durations and seasonal variations for each region.